callihiggins/IMA-FE/02_sep7_day2/README.md

 *Download* a code editor of your choice (Visual Studio Code, Atom, Brackets.io, etc)

 *Assignment*: Using [this as an example](https://codepen.io/callihiggins/pen/jOEjrPQ), add a Nav bar to your page that makes sense with the context of your restuarant's page.
 At the moment, it will just look like a bulleted list- thats ok!
 We'll make it look like a nav bar next week with css.
-Turn in the link to your Glitch via NYU Classes.
+Turn in the link to your online sandbox via NYU Classes.

 Have you done an intro to HTML learning log yet?
 If not, now is a great time to get your feet wet with basic tags.
 The [day1 folder](https://github.com/IDMNYU/DM-UY-2193-B/tree/master/01_jan29_day1) has some suggestions, but feel free to find your own.